lanceman2/quickstream/README.md

 - Don't put stuff in quickstream that does not belong in quickstream.
 You can always build higher level APIs on top of quickstream.
 - If you don't like quickstream don't use it.
+- The term "Super Module" is used by SymNet Composer software https://www.symetrix.co/  This software has a similar connect DSP modules GUI.
+Only on Windoz.
+Looks like this company makes DSP hardware.
+It's not possible to tell what the software inter-thread and/or process module connection methods are without access to it.
+All the descriptions on the web give no program details.
+Like most proprietary software they do not describe any inner details as to how it works.
+We can only guess.
+Since it appears to be made for audio and vision (AV) DSP it does not have as high a speed requirement like that needed for software defined radio (SDR).
+It has LUA scripting, which is great for the LUA project.

 ## Driving concerns and todo list